JoeGandy/ShareX-Custom-Upload/README.md

 # ShareX-Custom-Upload
 A little PHP script created for uploading text, files, and images to your own webserver.
 It supports uploading via ShareX, but also on the web interface, and with command line scripts.

-## Manual Download - Stable Release
-Just clone the repository to get the latest stable version.
+## Installation
+Download the latest release as a ZIP from the [Releases page](https://github.com/JoeGandy/ShareX-Custom-Upload/releases).

+Extract the ZIP and follow the [setup instructions](#setup) below.

 ## Migrating from Version 1
 Version 2 introduced major breaking changes that make it incompatible with Version 1 installations.
 See [the migration guide](MIGRATING.md) for instructions on how to upgrade your uploader.